MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-onboarding-tool.md

 #### Download speed

-We measure the download speed for a 15Mb file from the SharePoint service front door.
+We measure the download speed for a 15-Mb file from the SharePoint service front door.
 The result is shown in megabytes per second to indicate what size file in megabytes can be downloaded from SharePoint or OneDrive in **one second**.
 The number should be similar to one tenth of the minimum circuit bandwidth in megabits per second.
-For example if you have a 100mbps internet connection, you may expect 10 megabytes per second (10MBps).
+For example if you have a 100mbps internet connection, you may expect 10 megabytes per second (10 MBps).

 #### Buffer bloat

-During the 15Mb download we measure the TCP latency to the SharePoint service front door.
+During the 15 Mb download we measure the TCP latency to the SharePoint service front door.
 This is the latency under load and it is compared to the latency when not under load.
 The increase in latency when under load is often attributable to consumer network device buffers being loaded (or bloated).
 A network insight is shown for any bloat of 1,000 or more.

 #### Service front door recorded in the client DNS